A Taste of Royal Ascot Restaurants 2025

 A Stellar Line-up of Chefs

-Royal Ascot 2025 is set to feature a dream team of Michelin-starred chefs, each with their own flair and passion for pushing culinary boundaries.
-Whether you’re an aficionado of refined French dining or a lover of hyper-seasonal British ingredients, the dining options this year are sure to impress.
-I took a seat in the chandeliered setting of The Maine Mayfair for a preview taste of what to expect from the Royal Ascot restaurants this year.
-Sampling new flavours from these (literally) star-studded chefs.
+Royal Ascot 2025 has assembled a dream team of Michelin-starred chefs, with an individual flair for pushing culinary boundaries.
+Whether you’re an aficionado of refined French dining or a lover of seasonal British ingredients, you will mount easily into one of the fine dining saddles.
+I trotted with no hurdles through the courses in the chandeliered setting of the glamorous Maine Mayfair for a preview taste of what to expect from the Royal Ascot restaurants this year.
+The star-studded chefs were game enough to be interrogated, charmingly, by Clodagh McKenna, Irish chef, author and wife of Harry Herbert, Racing Manager, The Royal Ascot Racing Club.

 Royal Ascot Restaurants 2025 - a strawberry dessert on a white plate

-“Strawberry Theme” – Strawberry ice cream, sorbet & marshmallow by Raymond Blanc.
+“Strawberry Theme” by Raymond Blanc at Royal Ascot.
 Photo by Nicole Hains.

-Let’s start with the chef who's practically synonymous with fine dining at Royal Ascot: Raymond Blanc OBE.
-A Royal Ascot staple for a decade, Blanc brings his renowned expertise from Le Manoir aux Quat'Saisons to the Panoramic Restaurant in the Royal Enclosure.
+Let’s start with the Chef who's synonymous with fine dining at Royal Ascot: Raymond Blanc OBE, who I've been privileged to know for 30 years.
+A Royal Ascot staple for a decade, Blanc brings his expertise from Le Manoir aux Quat'Saisons to the Panoramic Restaurant in the Royal Enclosure.
 His four-course lunch menu, complemented by sweeping views of the track and the London skyline, offers a dining experience as thrilling and refined as the event itself.

-Simon Rogan, the man behind nine Michelin stars, returns for his seventh year with his iconic "farm-to-fork" ethos.
-His Parade Ring Restaurant is set to feature an exquisite five-course à la carte lunch, showcasing seasonal produce and beautifully plated dishes that make every bite a celebration of nature.
+Simon Rogan, a man who brings nine Michelin stars to his crown, returns for his seventh year with his iconic "farm-to-fork" ethos.
+His Parade Ring Restaurant will feature a five-course à la carte lunch, showcasing seasonal produce that make every bite a celebration of nature.

 Royal Ascot Restaurants 2025 - a cod dish in white bowl alongside a bottle of wine

-Slowly cooked Cornish cod, whey onions & broccoli, Roasted shrimp sauce finished with rosehip vinegar by Simon Rogan.
+Cornish cod, whey onions & broccoli, Roasted shrimp sauceby Simon Rogan.
 Paired with Condrieu “Les Cassines” 2020 Paul Jaboulet Ainé.
 Photo by Nicole Hains.

-Jonathan Parker, Managing Director, 1711 by Ascot commented, "“Fine Dining at Royal Ascot has gone from strength to strength, and each year we strive to elevate the experience.
-This year is no exception with Royal Ascot 2025 set to be the world’s most Michelin-starred sporting event, boasting a collective total of 28 stars.
-We’re also delighted to celebrate Raymond Blanc’s tenth year as Chef Patron, a milestone that underscores his enduring brilliance.
-At the same time, we’re thrilled to welcome superstar chef Yannick Alléno for his debut, alongside a remarkable lineup of talent that reflects the innovation and style of both the global and domestic culinary scene.”
+Jonathan Parker, Managing Director, 1711 by Ascot commented, "Fine Dining at Royal Ascot has gone from strength to strength, and each year we strive to elevate the experience.
+This year is no exception with Royal Ascot 2025 set to be the world’s most Michelin-starred sporting event, with a collective 29 stars.
+We’re delighted to celebrate Raymond Blanc’s tenth year as Chef Patron, a milestone that underscores his enduring brilliance.
+We’re also thrilled to welcome superstar chef Yannick Alléno for his debut, alongside a remarkable lineup of talent that reflects the innovation and style of both the global and domestic culinary scene.”

 Royal Ascot Restaurants 2025 - Raymond Blanc receiving a bottle of champagne

-Raymond Blanc OBE presented with a bottle of Moët & Chandon Vintage 2015 by Jonathan Parker, and a cake baked by Benoit Blin to celebrate 10 years as Chef Patron
+Raymond Blanc OBE presented with Moët & Chandon Vintage 2015 by Jonathan Parker, MD of 1711 by Ascot, and cake baked by Chef Benoit Blin to celebrate 10 years as Chef Patron at Royal Ascot

-For those seeking something truly innovative, Yannick Alléno will debut a brand-new pop-up concept at Royal Ascot.
-With a staggering 15 Michelin stars to his name, Yannick brings his cutting-edge approach to French cuisine to Ascot for the first time.
-His al fresco small plate tasting menu, inspired by Bar Antoine at the Four Seasons Hotel London on Park Lane, is sure to deliver fresh flavours with a creative twist.
+Chef Yannick Alléno will debut a brand-new pop-up concept at Royal Ascot.
+With just 15 Michelin stars to his name, Yannick brings his cutting-edge approach to French cuisine to Ascot for the first time.
+His al fresco small plate tasting menu, inspired by Bar Antoine at the Four Seasons Hotel London on Park Lane, aims to deliver fresh flavours with a creative twist.

 Royal Ascot Restaurants 2025 - Yannick Alléno standing in his restaurant

-Yannick Alléno in situ at his restaurant Pavyllon London, located in Four Seasons Hotel London
+Yannick Alléno at his restaurant Pavyllon London, located in Four Seasons Hotel London

-Providing sweet endings, Master Pâtissier Benoit Blin is making his much-anticipated debut with a Royal Ascot Afternoon Tea like no other.
+How we love a sweet ending.
+Master Pâtissier Benoit Blin makes his debut with a Royal Ascot Afternoon Tea like no other.
 Drawing from over 30 years of expertise at top-tier venues like Belmond Le Manoir aux Quat'Saisons and the Ritz Paris, Benoit is famed for his ability to remarkably remaster the simple British Afternoon Tea with his trademark Normandy flair.

 Royal Ascot Restaurants 2025 - a small tart and a cake on a white napkin

-Lemon barquette & Earl grey tart by Benoit Blin.
+Lemon barquette & Earl grey tart by Chef Benoit Blin.
 Photo by Nicole Hains.

 Royal Ascot Restaurants 2025 - Clodagh Mckenna sat down with Benoit Blin

-If you’re looking to indulge in other unique dining experiences, Lisa Goodwin-Allen returns to ON 5 in the Queen Anne Enclosure, offering a refined four-course lunch with seasonal, locally inspired ingredients.
+If you’re looking to indulge in other unique dining experiences, Lisa Goodwin-Allen returns to ON 5 in the Queen Anne Enclosure, offering a four-course lunch with seasonal ingredients.
 Over at The Vista, Tom Barnes will be serving a six-course tasting menu paired with fine wines, all from an open kitchen where diners can watch the culinary magic unfold.

 Royal Ascot Restaurants 2025 - sauce being poured from a jog into a dish of scallops